 I didn't plan to become a writer.
 In late 2012 a friend's death prompted me to ask what would be the one thing I regret not doing.
 I've always been an avid reader but have not had the courage to write.
 And I made a New Year resolution to write a book.
-That's how The Great Game was born.
+That's how it started.

-Since I don't depend on writing for my livelihood, I feel no pressure to "commercialize" my work.
+Since I don't depend on writing for my livelihood, I feel no pressure to "commercialize" my work or to follow "formulas for success."
+I do hope to say something meaningful and original about human existence.
 My books are not light reading and not to everyone's liking.
 I write about serious topics, such as the price of freedom and the corruption of power, a relationship between an individual and a state, tribal (in)tolerances, etc., but wrap them into action-filled stories.
 Having been born under a totalitarian regime, I'm very sensitive to the kind of power that a modern state wields over an individual.
 There is one common trait that my books share: the heroes are ordinary people, not superheroes or master detectives.
-While all my books are entirely fictional, each of them carries a Commentary explaining how the fiction is rooted in facts and realities of the current or past events.
+While all my books are entirely fictional, the fiction is always rooted in facts and realities of the current or past events.